Tonevanda/PFL-Haskell/README.md

 We created 4 functions pertaining to the **State**:

 - `pairToString :: (String, StackValue) -> String`.
 This functions is similar to the `stackValueToString` function, where its goal is to map a pair from the **State** to a printable value on the terminal, using pattern-matching.
-- `createEmptyState`.
+- `createEmptyState :: State`.
 Also very self-explanatory, creates an empty state using the `HashMap.empty` function
 - `insertIntoState :: Key -> Value -> State -> State`.
 This function calls the `HashMap.insert` function to insert a Key Value pair into the state
 - `state2Str :: State -> String`.
 Similar to the `stack2Str` function.
 Iterates through the state and prints it to the terminal.